Fine-structure constant: History of measurements

 The CODATA values in the above table are computed by averaging other measurements; they are not independent experiments.

-Potential time-variation
+Potential variation over time

 Physicists have pondered whether the fine-structure constant is in fact constant, or whether its value differs by location and over time.
 A varying α has been proposed as a way of solving problems in cosmology and astrophysics.
 String theory and other proposals for going beyond the Standard Model of particle physics have led to theoretical interest in whether the accepted physical constants (not just α) actually vary.